SunnyTseng/RADI_Taiwan_2020/README.md

 #### **Description**
-Evaluate the goodness of fit of the 53 models
+Produce maps out of the fitted GAM models.

 #### **Value**
-A new data frame consisting the evaluation result
+A list of maps corresponding to each of the fitted model.

 ***

 ## Contributing